ergon/airlock-helm-charts/charts/microgateway/README.md

 #### TLS Configuration
 There are three different TLS configuration options for the openshift route.
 These are edge, reencrypt and passthrough.
-Below is a description of how these options can be configured using the microgateway chart.
+Below is a description of how these options can be configured using the Microgateway Chart.

 Evtl. nur eine Möglichkeit.
-There are two different options for specifying TLS certificates in the helm chart.
+There are two different options for specifying TLS certificates in the Helm Chart.
 Either you create a secret (config.tlsSecretName) containing the required certificates or you provide the certificates in a custom-values.yaml file during deployment.

 ##### Edge